2019/20 Taught Postgraduate Programme Catalogue

 Total credits: 120

-A bachelor degree with a 2:1 (hons) in a relevant subject such as engineering, environmental science, maths, economics, physics, computing, natural sciences or a quantitative subject.
+A bachelor degree with a 2:1 (hons) in a relevant subject such as Engineering, Maths, Economics, Management (and any other Business-related degree), Environmental science (having a mathematical component), Transportation

-Graduates from other disciplines and those with professional experience plus experience in the sector will also be considered.
+Graduates from other quantitative disciplines and those with professional experience plus experience in the railway or transport sector will also be considered.

 English language requirements for non-native English speakers: IELTS 6.5 overall, with no less than 6.0 in any component, or equivalent qualification.